beth98an/Engineering_84_business_week/README.md

 ### Question 3: What is SCRUM and the benefit of implementing it?

 SCRUM is an example of Agile methodology.
-It is a framework that helps teams and organisations to generate values through adaptive solutions for complex problems.Benefits of implementing it in the workplace are:
+It is a framework that helps teams and organisations to generate values through adaptive solutions for complex problems.
+Benefits of implementing it in the workplace are:
 - high visibility on tasks so all team members can keep on track.
 - cost savings due to increased performance.
 - quicker response to market demand.